Facebook: Sione Aeschliman LLC

-Sione Aeschliman (pronounced see-OWN ASH-lemon) is an editor and writing coach with a Master’s degree in English and over fifteen years of editing experience who gets massive amounts of satisfaction from helping authors achieve their writing and publishing goals.
-Despite having lived in Portland, Oregon off and on since 1998, she does not own a bicycle and is woefully under-prepared for the zombie apocalypse.
-She does, however, live with an adorkable dog named Milton who’s an Expert Urban Forager.
-This is Sione's second year as a Revise & Resub (RevPit) editor, and she can't wait to connect with existing writer friends, make new ones, read the 2018 submissions, and get to work on another amazing book!
+Sione Aeschliman (pronounced see-OWN ASH-lemon) is an editor with a Master’s degree in English and over sixteen years of editing experience who gets massive amounts of satisfaction from helping authors achieve their goals.
+She's a co-founding RevPit Editor, co-host of the Novel Approaches podcast with r.r. campbell, and a member of the EFA, AWP, and Willamette Writers.
+She lives in Portland, Oregon with an adorkable dog named Milton.
+This is Sione's third year with RevPit, and she's beyond excited to geek out on the hashtag, read her submissions, and work on another amazing book!

 How can a manuscript’s first five pages make you sit up and take notice?

-There are lots of great ways to hook me, but I've noticed I'm more likely to be hooked if the first five pages are rooted in a scene with a goal and stakes; convey a strong sense of voice, emotion, and setting; and include the first inciting incident related to the primary conflict (or I can see it's coming soon).
+There are lots of great ways to hook me, but I've noticed I'm more likely to be hooked if the first five pages are rooted in a scene with a goal and stakes (doesn't have to be dramatic, just present); convey a strong sense of voice, emotion, and setting; and the first inciting incident related to the primary conflict has either already happened, happens in the first five pages, or I can see it coming soon.

 What can writers expect from working with you during #RevPit, including communication?